alexdebrie/dynamodbguide.com/content/lessons/data-modeling-examples/leaderboard-write-sharding.md

 1. **To write shard or not to write shard?**

 	The first question is whether you truly need write sharding at all.
-Write sharding adds complication to your application, both at write team (randomizing your partition attribute) and at read time (implementing scatter-gather).
+Write sharding adds complication to your application, both at write time (randomizing your partition attribute) and at read time (implementing scatter-gather).

 	You should only use write sharding if your write traffic is too high for the GSI to handle writing to a single partition.